1109-Beck-Brandon/group39_senior_project/README.md

 ## IMPORTANT, BEFORE PUSHING:

 Run the "npm run build" command to make a new build, which will be automatically outputted to a new 'docs' folder.
-This is the folder where the vue website is deployed from in github
+This is the folder where the vue website is deployed from in github.

 The following text was automatically inputted after the vue project creation, they are not my own notes.